Yebonow/BH2017ASP.NETWEBFORMS/README.md

 # Brick Hill 2017 Website Rewrite into ASP.NET Web Forms
+THIS IS WORK IN PROGRESS VERY VERY IF U LIKE TO CONTRIBUTE UNFORTUNATELY I WOULD LIKE TO WORK ON THIS BY MYSELF SO SORRY MATEY
 ***
 ## Ok So why are you doing this lol
 Idk because its fun m8 so step off lad